DylanDavis1/dylandavis1.github.io/_posts/2025-07-04-active-directory-detections-Part-1.md

 This is part one of a multi-part detection engineering blog series that covers a range of common and advanced attacks targeting Active Directory environments.

+This post was made by myself and my good friend [Eric Esquivel](https://ericesquivel.github.io/).
+Go check his blog out, he does a lot of cool stuff.

 > **Note:** Prior knowledge of these attacks is recommended to fully understand the detection logic presented.